Wilford Woodruff: Polygamy and legal disputes

 After the death of John Taylor in July 1887, Woodruff assumed leadership of the church as the senior member of the Quorum of the Twelve Apostles.
 Woodruff wanted to reorganize the First Presidency right away, continuing with George Q. Cannon as first counselor.
 Other members of the Quorum took this opportunity to raise grievances against Cannon, stating that he had defended his son John Q. too vigorously during his excommunication, to the point of hiding his crimes.
 The Twelve Apostles with Woodruff as its president presided over the church until the Quorum came to an agreement in April 1889.
 After George Q. Cannon apologized to the Quorum, they approved his appointment as first counselor.
 In 1887, the new U.S. marshal, Frank H. Dyer, told Woodruff he would not arrest him, and Woodruff could make public appearances again in Salt Lake City.
 Outside of Salt Lake City, deputy marshals vigorously hunted down suspected polygamists, being paid more with more convicts.
-In an effort to appear attractive to the federal government for statehood, Woodruff counseled local press not to excessively criticize the federal government, and asked missionaries in the southeastern United States to soften their approach to decrease complaints from local ministers.
+In an effort to appear more attractive for statehood, Woodruff counseled local press not to excessively criticize the federal government and asked missionaries in the southeastern United States to soften their approach to decrease complaints from local ministers.
 He also asked leaders to stop preaching the practice of plural marriage.
 On behalf of the church, Woodruff courted the favor of businessman Alexander Badlam Jr. and prominent Republican Isaac Trumbo.
 The two men moved to Arlington, Virginia, under false names, seeking to persuade Republican congressmen to support Utah's bid for statehood in 1888.
 After Utah was denied statehood, Woodruff personally traveled to California in 1889 to speak with politicians.